Nigel Godrich: Radiohead

 Radiohead invited Godrich to co-produce their third album, OK Computer (1997).
 It won Best Alternative Album at the 40th Grammy Awards and sold more than 4.5 million copies worldwide.
 Working in improvised studios without supervision, Godrich and the band learned as they went, and credited the success to the open process.
 In 2013, Godrich told the Guardian: "OK Computer was such a big thing for me because I was given power for the first time.
 Some of these incredibly intelligent and insightful people said 'do what you want' to me so I worked my arse off for them and together we did something that represents where we all were at the time.
 And it stuck for some reason.
 People got it, so that changed my life."
+Godrich has produced every Radiohead studio album since.